-As of the date of this report, all of our current customer contracts will expire between 2019 and 2022.
+As of the date of this report, all of our current customer contracts will expire between 2020 and 2023.
+Two of our contracts expire in 2020, six contracts expire in 2021, and two contracts expire in each of 2022 and 2023.
 Some of our drilling rigs are not currently contracted for continuous utilization between contracts and are being actively marketed for these uncontracted periods.
 Our ability to renew or replace expiring contracts or obtain new contracts, and the terms of any such contracts, will depend on various factors, including market conditions and the specific needs of our customers, at such times.
-Given the historically cyclical and highly competitive nature of our industry, we may not be able to renew or replace the contracts or we may be required to renew or replace expiring contracts or obtain new contracts at dayrates that are below existing dayrates, or that have terms that are less favorable to us than our existing contracts.
+Given the historically cyclical and highly competitive nature of our industry and the likelihood that the current protracted downturn in our industry continues, we may not be able to renew or replace the contracts or we may be required to renew or replace expiring contracts or obtain new contracts at dayrates that are below existing dayrates, or that have terms that are less favorable to us, including shorter durations, than our existing contracts.
 Moreover, we may be unable to secure contracts for these rigs.
-Failure to secure contracts for a rig may result in a decision to cold stack the rig, which puts the rig at risk for impairment and may competitively disadvantage the rig as many customers, during the most recent market downturn, have expressed a preference for ready or "warm" stacked rigs over cold-stacked rigs.
+Failure to secure contracts for a rig may result in a decision to cold stack the rig, which puts the rig at risk for impairment and may competitively disadvantage the rig as many customers, during the current protracted market downturn, have expressed a preference for ready or "warm" stacked rigs over cold-stacked rigs.
+If a decision is made to cold stack a rig, our operating costs for the rig are typically reduced; however, we will incur additional costs associated with cold stacking the rig (particularly if we cold stack a newer rig, such as a drillship or other DP semisubmersible rig, for which cold-stacking costs are typically substantially higher than for an older non-DP rig).
+In addition, the costs to reactivate a cold-stacked rig may be substantial.
+See "- We must make substantial capital and operating expenditures to reactivate, build, maintain and upgrade our drilling fleet."